MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-alert.md

 You can use the following tools to define and set up alerts on telemetry events:

+- Power BI metrics (if you use the Power BI app on telemetry data)
 - [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] Alerts
 - Azure Logic Apps
 - Power Automate

+Use the Power BI Metrics approach if you want a no-code experience and if you do not have any experience with the KQL language.

-All three approaches need a Kusto (KQL) query to define the alerting condition.
+For the latter three approaches, you need a Kusto (KQL) query to define the alerting condition.

+## No-code alerting with Power BI Metrics
+If you use the Power BI app on telemetry data, it is very easy to track the metrics that are important to you.

+With metrics in Power BI, you can curate your own metrics and track them against key business objectives, in a single pane.
+This feature enhances data culture by promoting accountability, alignment, and visibility for teams and initiatives within organizations.

+Follow this simple four-step process to setup alerting with Power BI Metrics
+1. First, you need to create a scorecard in the Power BI service.
+See [Create scorecards in Power BI](https://learn.microsoft.com/en-us/power-bi/create-reports/service-goals-create)
+2. Then simply add the _metrics_ you want to track by connecting to your Power BI report on telemetry, see [Create connected metrics](https://learn.microsoft.com/en-us/power-bi/create-reports/service-goals-create-connected)
+3. To add alerting, define status rules for your metrics.
+This will automate status updates based on rules that govern that metric.
+Rules trigger changes based on value, percentage of target met, date conditions, or a combination of the three, making the rules as versatile as possible.
+For connected metrics, these status rules are refreshed every time the data in your scorecard is refreshed.
+For more information, see [Create automated status rules for metrics](https://learn.microsoft.com/en-us/power-bi/create-reports/service-metrics-status-rules)
+4. Finally, follow metrics to get alerts in Teams or by email, see [Follow your metrics](https://learn.microsoft.com/en-us/power-bi/create-reports/service-metrics-follow)

+For more information about Power BI Metrics, see [Get started with metrics in Power BI](https://learn.microsoft.com/en-us/power-bi/create-reports/service-goals-introduction)

-## Define alerting condition queries
+## Low-code alerting with KQL

-When defining an alert based on telemetry, you need to define two things:
+When defining an alert based directly on telemetry, you need to define two things:

 1. A Kusto (KQL) query that defines the alerting condition.
 It's considered good practice to add a `where` clause that limits the timestamp of events in the query, for example, `| where timestamp > ago(1h)`.
 2. How often you want to run the alerting query.
 Typically, the recurrence follows the `where` clause in the alerting query.
 For example, if the query looks back 1 hour, then you set your recurrence to 1 hour as well.